MATHS HOME LEARNING

 How have we been developing Maths learning in Northside?

-Since the start of the new school year in September, we have been working hard to develop the opportunities for outside learning in the Early Years playground.
+In the last couple of years, we have been working hard to develop the opportunities for outside learning in the Early Years playground.
 We have added different enticing and exciting Maths resources including a number trail for children to recognise numbers represented in different ways.
-In the next couple of months, we will also be adding a sensory shape tent where Nursery, Reception and Year 1 children will be able to explore 2D and 3D shapes and their properties.
+We have also purchased a sensory shape tent where Nursery, Reception and Year 1 children are able to explore 2D and 3D shapes and their properties.

 Dear Parents and Carers,